Platform and Technology Capabilities

 The challenge: If you do not know where your data centers are, you do not know how long it will take to render the data, UI, style sheets, and everything else that comprises your awesome app experience.
 It might just be a matter of a few seconds, but it is enough to drive your users away.

 The solution: Do necessary homework on your cloud service provider’s infrastructure and ask detailed questions to make sure that your apps’ performance does not suffer in the long run.
 Determine which applications can be safely moved to the cloud, and monitor them regularly to ensure optimal performance.
 Test early and often – when your enterprise applications begin communicating with other applications in the cloud, you are embarking on a new integration scenario and therefore ensuring end-to-end performance testing is critical.
+Do your research!
+Find ways in which you can improve application development to ensure the best performance.

 The challenge: One way to maximize budget efficiency and performance goals is to ensure scalability of your apps in the cloud.
 Although all cloud service providers promise scalable services, not all can deliver.
 If your app usage soars, you need to be sure that your back end can handle the data load.

 The solution: Choose a hybrid cloud strategy and enjoy the required scalability and flexibility – a hybrid cloud can scale up and down according to your changing needs.
-Do not choose pre-defined programs that run the risk of paying for too much or needing more than you have.
+Do not choose predefined programs that run the risk of paying for too much or needing more than you have.

 The challenge: The ability to maintain critical operations with little or no downtime, even in the event of a catastrophic disaster is the true essence of cloud apps.
 However, cloud providers often lack around-the-clock service, resulting in frequent outages.
 So, it is important to monitor the services being provided using internal or third party tools.